AngeloKai/ml-for-web/README.md

 * The [Shape Detection API](https://github.com/WICG/shape-detection-api), a recent addition to the Web Incubator CG (WICG), allow developers to detect faces, barcodes, and text in live or still images.
 This API is a good example of a feature that uses hardware acceleration ([Image Signal Processors (ISPs)](https://en.wikipedia.org/wiki/Image_processor)) to run machine learning operations.

-* The WebRTC (Web Real-Time-Communication API) also offers face detection functionality depending on platform implementation.

 One of the common motivations behind building the above APIs is the underlying machine models are computationaly expensive to run.
 However, it is unscalable to continue adding APIs to the platform for the reason of computational cost.
 There should be a generic solution that can bring down the computational cost of doing machine learning on the web platform.

 ### WebGL